Jason Nixon

-After the merger, Nixon endorsed Jason Kenney in the 2017 United Conservative Party leadership election.
-After Kenney was elected as the leader, Nixon served as Leader of the Official Opposition in Alberta until Kenney won a seat (Calgary-Lougheed) in the Alberta legislature in a by-election.

-Nixon served as the Opposition House Leader in the Legislative Assembly of Alberta.
-He has previously served as the Wildrose opposition critic for Human Services and was a participant on the government's Ministerial Panel on Child Intervention.
+Life and career

 From 2006 to 2011, Nixon served as the executive director at The Mustard Seed, a non-profit organization founded by his father Pat Nixon dedicated to helping the homeless.
 Nixon took online courses at both the Southern Alberta Institute of Technology and Athabasca University.

 Nixon graduated from Southern Alberta Institute of Technology in 2011 with a management major, but he continued to take classes in Athabasca University.
 In 2014, Nixon was elected president of the Athabasca University Student Union.

-During the 2019 Alberta election, Nixon was dogged with controversies about a peace bond for an assault of a woman over his alleged involvement in a poaching incident on her property, a subsequent confrontation with a Fish and Wildlife Officer, as well as an earlier British Columbia Human Rights Tribunal ruling about his handling of a sexual harassment complaint at his former company.